High school selling tips for success

 What are the differences between an average and a great high school fundraiser?
-Perhaps some organizations are lazy and aren’t motivated to sell.
+Perhaps some organizations are lazy and aren't motivated to sell.
 Maybe the group as a whole lacks focus and direction.
 Some groups are new to fundraising and lack experience.
-Or possibly the reason is financial and unfortunately poorer areas just don’t do as well.
+Or possibly the reason is financial; unfortunately, poorer areas don't do as well.
 But are these legitimate reasons or simply hurdles that need to be overcome?

-The truth of the matter is that every group has the chance to succeed and the reasons may surprise you as to why some triumph and others don't.
-Everyone has their own unique challenges; however there are specific things that successful groups have that help them overcome potential obstacles.
+The truth is that every group has the chance to succeed, and the reasons may surprise you as to why some triumph and others don't.
+Everyone has unique challenges; however, there are specific things that successful groups have that help them overcome potential obstacles.
 Here's what successful high school sponsors do regardless:

 Motivated Fundraising Sponsors

 Strong sponsors expect their group members to sell.
-If parents can't simply write a check, then participating is not an option.
-It’s that simple.
-These sponsors have high expectations of their students already, and they see their sales campaigns as an important tool that helps the group achieve their objectives.
-Groups that are successful at raising money already have a strong sense of purpose to begin with.
+Participating is not an option if parents can't simply write a check.
+It's that simple.
+These sponsors already have high expectations of their students and see their sales campaigns as an important tool that helps the group achieve its objectives.
+Groups that are successful at raising money already have a strong sense of purpose.

-Successful sponsors actually have a clearly defined goal for their students.
-The sponsor has identified what the group needs and how much money it’s going to take.
+Successful sponsors have a clearly defined goal for their students.
+The sponsor has identified the group's needs and how much money it will take.
 They've already calculated how much each student needs to sell for the group to reach its goal.
 Students know what’s expected of them from the beginning.

 Strong Dependence on Fundraisers

 Strong groups realize that selling is a necessary component, and they embrace it.
-In other words, selling is not an afterthought but rather a part of what they do.
+In other words, selling is not an afterthought but a part of what they do.
 Everyone's informed and expects it.
-They understand that for the group to be successful, fundraising is a necessity, not an option.
+Everyone knows that fundraising is a necessity, not an option, for the group to be successful.

 Groups that are successful at raising money already have a strong sense of purpose about who they are and what they intend to accomplish.
 Sponsors of these groups instill this type of environment from day one.
 Nothing changes once the selling starts.